cortex-lab/phy/design/merge-view-workflow.md

 After a successful merge:

 - Merge mode ends;
-- Merge View is cleared and closed;
+- Merge View is cleared and hidden while its dataset-scoped dock is retained;
 - Cluster View is re-enabled;
 - the new merged cluster becomes the blue Cluster View selection; and
 - Similarity View is recomputed for the new cluster using the normal post-merge